uprush/hachi/cdh-twitter-analytics.md

 ```

 ## Summary
-We demonstrated big data analytics use cases on FlashBlade.
+We demonstrated big data analytics use cases on S3.
 S3A protocol support enables easy integration with big data and data analytics tool like Apache Spark and Apache Hive.

 Key Take Aways:

 - Simple.
-Instead of racks of nodes, a single FlashBlade 4U box provides up to 1.5PB data lake capacity.
+Zero effort management.
-- Flexible Separate compute and storage, scale independantly.
+- Flexible.
+Separate compute and storage, scale independently.
 - Integrate with big data and data analytics tool.